Rethinking the Trust Region in LLM Reinforcement Learning: Introduction

-This implicit bias is exacerbated by the \textit{training-inference mismatch}~\citep{yao2025offpolicy, qi2025defeating, zheng2025stabilizing}, where numerical discrepancies arise between training and inference engines even under identical parameters.
+Training-inference mismatch makes this problem worse.
 As illustrated in \Cref{fig:moe_prob_ratio_tv}, the probability ratio becomes highly volatile for low-probability tokens, while TV divergence remains stable.
 Consequently, PPO creates a sub-optimal learning dynamic: updates to low-probability tokens are aggressively over-penalized, slowing learning, while updates to high-probability tokens are under-penalized, risking instability.
-These limitations necessitate a fundamental rethinking of the trust region approach in LLM fine-tuning to ensure both efficiency and stability.
+This implicit bias necessitates a fundamental rethinking of the trust region approach in LLM fine-tuning to ensure both efficiency and stability.

-To address these fundamental limitations, we propose Divergence Proximal Policy Optimization (DPPO), a framework that substitutes PPO’s heuristic clipping with a more principled constraint grounded in trust region theory.
+To address this limitation, we propose Divergence Proximal Policy Optimization (DPPO), which replaces ratio-based clipping with a constraint based on policy divergence.
 Rather than relying on noisy single-sample ratios, DPPO directly estimates policy divergence (e.g., TV or KL divergence).
-To ensure memory feasibility for LLMs, we introduce two efficient approximations, Binary and Top-K divergence, which capture essential distributional shifts with negligible overhead.
+To ensure memory feasibility, we introduce two efficient approximations, Binary and Top-K divergence, which capture essential distributional shifts with negligible overhead.
 This allows DPPO to rigorously distinguish between safe and unsafe updates, effectively resolving the problems of over- and under-constraining inherent in standard PPO.

 In this work, we provide a comprehensive rethinking of the trust region in the context of LLM fine-tuning.
 Our contributions are threefold. \textbf{Theoretical Formulation}: We derive policy improvement bounds specifically tailored to the finite-horizon, undiscounted setting of LLM generation, establishing a rigorous theoretical foundation for trust-region methods in this domain. \textbf{Stability and Efficiency Analysis}: We isolate the primary sources of training instability to provide practical stabilization guidelines, while further highlighting the significant role that low-probability tokens play in driving exploration. \textbf{Algorithmic Performance}: We demonstrate that DPPO achieves superior stability and final performance compared to existing methods like GRPO, providing a robust new framework for RL-based fine-tuning.